Hadrien-Cr/DIR/Reinforcement_Learning/README.md

 ## Contents

 Inside this folder, you'll find:
-1. **Bandit Algorithms**: Implementation of different variations of the bandit algorithms.
-(Pending)
+1. **Bandit Algorithms**: Implementation of different variations of the bandit algorithms and benchmarking.

 ## Getting Started